Nafbo/AVA-Crypto/README.md

 <p>Now launch the <code>main.py</code> file to run the dash application locally on your web browser</p>

 ## Globally deployable (with Heroku)
-<p>Before you can deploy our code using heroku, you must create an account on: </p>
+<p>Before you can deploy our code using heroku, you must create an account on : </p>
 <p><link>https://dashboard.heroku.com/apps</link></p>
 <p>Login into Heroku</p>
 <pre><code>heroku login</code></pre>